 As the cases and deaths by coronavirus rise with every passing day, the global economy continues to suffer.
 We are halfway through 2020 and up till now, over 12,393,656 people all around the world have contracted this deadly disease.
 While 188 countries fight for health, the effects of coronavirus on the economies are worse than predicted.
 From the biggest shift in stock markets to the unbelievable decrease in the prices of crude oil, Covid-19 has impacted both lower and upper-middle countries and their economies.

-The pandemic is now being acknowledged as the biggest economic shock of the 21st century, with no chances to recover fast.
-The highly contagious disease has pushed the world towards a crisis severe than the great depression.
+The pandemic is now being acknowledged as the biggest economic shock of the 21st century, with no chance of recovery fast.
+The highly contagious disease has pushed the world towards a crisis more severe than the great depression.

 According to the IMF’s managing director, many countries worldwide would experience negative per capita income growth this year.
 Even with a chance of partial recovery in 2021, these countries would require billions of dollars in foreign aid.

 According to research, around 86% of the companies will declare bankruptcy.
 There also is a 76% chance for the prices of goods to rise after the pandemic ends.
 In the US, 81% of the world’s workforce has had their offices closed and only 47% of the people have enough financial resources to survive the next three months.
 Based on these facts, the IMF states that this would be the worst economic fallout since the Great Depression.

 Covid-19 is a crisis like no other.
 The world’s greatest powers can be seen trying to cope with health as well as financial crises without a proper strategy.
 Despite the extraordinary efforts of governments, the Global GDP in 2020 has contracted by 5.2 percent.